-35. It is observed from the chronology of land acquisition submitted by the Petitioner that the land acquisition proposal for the Pooling station was made on 5.5.2017, which is about 7 months prior to the investment approval (8.12.2017).
+It is observed from the chronology of land acquisition submitted by the Petitioner, i.e. the land acquisition proposal on 5.5.2017, which is about 7 months prior to the investment approval (8.12.2017).
 The land acquisition was scheduled to be completed by 22.12.2017 against which the approval was received on 24.5.2018 causing a delay of about 153 days.
-It is evident from the chronology and correspondence dates made available by the Petitioner that the Petitioner applied for land acquisition well in time, carried out regular follow-up with the concerned Authority and promptly complied to the directives of land acquisition department like timely payment as per demand note etc. The delay of 153 days in making available of sub-station land had a cascading effect on the execution of the transmission asset.
-Therefore, the time over-run of 153 days due to delay caused by land acquisition is beyond the control of the Petitioner and the same has been condoned.
+It is evident from the chronology and correspondence dates made available by the Petitioner that the Petitioner applied for land acquisition about 7 months prior to the IA, carried out regular follow-up with the concerned Authority and promptly complied to the directives of land acquisition department like timely payment as per demand note etc. The additional time delay of 153 days in availability of sub-station land had a cascading effect on the execution of sub-station.
+Therefore, the time overrun of 153 days due to delay caused by land acquisition is beyond the control of the Petitioner and the same is condoned.

-(ii) Delay due to Forest Clearance for 400 kV D/C Banaskantha (Radhanesda) Pooling Station-Banaskantha (PG) line
+(b) Delay due to forest clearance for 400 kV D/C Banaskantha (Radhanesda) Pooling Station-Banaskantha (PG) line

-36. It is observed from the chronology of Forest Clearance submitted by the Petitioner that the forest clearance proposal was made on 12.12.2017 and the stage-I clearance was received on 23.1.2019.
-However, working permission/permission for tree cutting for tower foundation works was received on 19.5.2019 from the DFC, Banaskantha of Forest department.
-Therefore, the total period of 553 days was taken on account of Forest clearance related issues.
-As per the Forest (Conservation) Amendment Rules, 2014 notified by MoE&F in the official Gazette on 14.3.2014, the timeline for forest approval after submission of proposal is 180 days or 6 months (including processing by the State Government and the Central Government officials) for the forest area up to 5 Hectare (the instant case covers about 0.414 hectare affected area).
-Therefore, forest clearance took about 343 days more than the stipulated 180 days.
-It is observed that the IA of associated transmission line was accorded on 11.5.2017, whereas the Petitioner has submitted the forest proposal on 12.12.2017, after a time gap of about 7 months.
+It is observed that the Petitioner has submitted the forest clearance proposal on 12.12.2017 and obtained the stage-I clearance on 23.1.2019.
+However, working permission/ permission for tree cutting for tower foundation works was received on 19.5.2019 from the DFC, Banaskantha of Forest department.
+Therefore, the total period of 553 days was taken on account of forest clearance related issues.
+As per the Forest (Conservation) Amendment Rules, 2014 notified by MoE&F in the Official Gazette on 14.3.2014, the timeline for forest approval after submission of proposal is 180 days or 6 months (including processing by State Government and Central Government officials) for the forest area upto 5 Hectare (the instant case covers about 0.414 hectare affected area).
+The forest clearance took about 343 days more than the stipulated 180 days.
+It is observed that IA of associated transmission line was accorded on 11.5.2017, whereas the Petitioner has submitted the forest proposal on 12.12.2017, after a time gap of about 7 months.
 The Petitioner, in response to the reply of MPPMCL, has submitted that there was delay in finalisation of location of pooling sub-station land due to which the Petitioner could not finalise the route of associated transmission line.
 It is observed from the chronology of land acquisition submitted by the Petitioner that the District Inspector Land Record (DILR) has submitted his report, related to proposed land, to the Collector of Banaskantha on 14.11.2017.
 In this report, the DLIR has mentioned that demarcation of the land for construction of 400 kV GIS Sub-station has been done by the Departmental Surveyor on 2.11.2017.
 Therefore, we are willing to accept the justification submitted by the Petitioner for submission of forest proposal after a period of 7 months of IA dated 11.5.2017.
-Also, it is observed that the Petitioner promptly complied to the directives of the Authorities like timely payment as per demand note etc. In view of above, the additional time delay of 343 days in availability of sub-station land had a cascading effect on the execution of the transmission asset.
+Also, it is observed that the Petitioner promptly complied to the directives of the Authorities like timely payment as per demand note etc. In view of above, the additional time delay of 343 days in availability of sub-station land had a cascading effect on the execution of substation.
 Therefore, the time over-run of 343 days due to delay caused by forest clearance is beyond the control of the Petitioner and is condoned.